vacationlabs/haskell-webapps/doc/docs/opaleye/advanced-db-mapping.rst

            ,currency char(3) not null
            ,advertised_price numeric not null
            ,comparison_price numeric not null

-           -- NOTE: Adding the cost-price as an optional column to make the JSON -- responses dependent upon the persmission of the signed-in user.
            ,cost_price numeric
            ,type product_type not null
            ,is_published boolean not null default false